Ed-Chris/Labour-Market-and-Wage-Data-Visualizations/README.md

 - Filters: Each page includes filters to adjust parameters like year, industry, and age group, allowing for customized data views.

 ## Visualization Pages
 The application contains 10 pages, each dedicated to a specific aspect of the labour market and wage data.
-Here are some examples:

 Employment Trends: View how employment levels have changed over the years in various industries.
 Full-time vs Part-time Employment: Compare full-time and part-time employment trends.